Blue-Stemmed Goldenrod

 Aster family (Asteraceae)

-Cultivation: The preference is medium shade to partial sun, mesic to dry-mesic conditions, and a soil that is loamy or somewhat rocky.
-During dry weather, some of the lower leaves may wither away, otherwise they usually remain in good condition and resist disease.
+Cultivation: The preference is medium shade to partial sun, mesic to dry-mesic conditions, and soil that contains loam, clay-loam, or some rocky material.
+During dry weather, some of the lower leaves may wither away, otherwise they usually remain in good condition.

-Range & Habitat: Blue-Stemmed Goldenrod is occasional in the far eastern, southern, and west central areas of Illinois, but rare or absent elsewhere.
-This species is more common in Indiana and other eastern states.
+Range & Habitat: The native Blue-Stemmed Goldenrod is occasional in the far eastern, southern, and west-central areas of Illinois, but it is rare or absent elsewhere in the state (see Distribution Map).
+Illinois lies along the western range-limit of this species; it is more common in Indiana and other eastern states.
 Habitats include upland woodlands, woodland openings, bluffs, upper slopes of ravines, and rocky cliffs in shaded or partially shaded areas.
-This species is usually found in higher quality habitats.
+This species is usually found in higher quality habitats consisting of upland woodland areas where deciduous trees (especially oaks) are dominant.

 Faunal Associations: The nectar and pollen of the flowers can attract a wide variety of insects, especially short-tongued bees, wasps, and flies.
-The caterpillars of many species of moths feed on goldenrods (see Moth Table).
-Blue-Stemmed Goldenrod is one of the host plants of the leaf beetle Microrhopala xerene and the leafhopper Prescottia lobata.
-The seeds of goldenrods are eaten sparingly by the Indigo Bunting, Slate-Colored Junco, Tree Sparrow, and other songbirds.
+The caterpillars of Gnorimoschema gallaeastrella and other species of moths feed on goldenrods (see Moth Table).
+Blue-Stemmed Goldenrod is one of the host plants of the leaf beetle Microrhopala xerene, the leafhopper Prescottia lobata, and the larvae of such polyphagous leaf-miner flies as Calycomyza jucunda, Nemorimyza posticata, and Ophiomyia texana.
+Other insects that feed on goldenrods (Solidago spp.) include aphids, treehoppers, spittlebugs, plant bugs, stink bugs, the larvae of fruit flies, and grasshoppers.
+The seeds of goldenrods are eaten sparingly by the Indigo Bunting, Slate-Colored Junco, Tree Sparrow, Eastern Goldfinch, and other songbirds.
 White-Tailed Deer are especially likely to feed on the foliage of goldenrods in woodlands.

-Photographic Location: A rocky upland woodland in west-central Indiana.
+Photographic Location: A rocky upland woodlands in west-central Indiana.

 Comments: This distinctive goldenrod is both elegant and shade-tolerant.
-Of the many goldenrod species that occur in Illinois, only two species produce primarily axillary clusters of flowers: Blue-Stemmed Goldenrod and Zigzag Goldenrod (Solidago flexicaulis).
-Both of these goldenrods are typically found in woodlands.
+Of the many goldenrod species that occur in Illinois, only two species produce primarily axillary clusters of flowers: Blue-Stemmed Goldenrod (Solidago caesia) and Zigzag Goldenrod (Solidago flexicaulis).
+Blue-Stemmed Goldenrod is typically found in upland woodlands, while Zigzag Goldenrod is more often found in lowland woodlands.
 Zigzag Goldenrod has much wider leaves (exceeding 1¼" across) that are ovate and coarsely serrated; the leaves of this latter species have petioles, while the leaves of Blue-Stemmed Goldenrod are sessile.
-Blue-Stemmed Goldenrod often has glaucous stems that are blue-grey or burgundy-grey, while the stems of Zigzag Goldenrod are light green.
+Blue-Stemmed Goldenrod sometimes develops glaucous stems that are blue-gray or burgundy-gray, while the stems of Zigzag Goldenrod are consistently green.

 Return